magento/devdocs/src/guides/v2.4/performance-best-practices/performance-pack.md

 All features work independently.
 You can use all the features simultaneously or enable and disable features in any combination.

-Use the command-line interface to enable these features, or edit the `app/etc/env.php` file according to the corresponding readme files located in the [_Module Reference Guide_][mrg].
+Use the command-line interface to enable these features, or edit the `app/etc/env.php` file according to the corresponding readme files defined in the [_Module Reference Guide_][mrg].

 ## Special installation for 2.4.3